Racial Justice in Vancouver

 Please reform police use of force

-by Erik, almost 4 years ago
+by Erik, over 4 years ago

 I strongly support the peaceful demonstrations of people throughout the region and the country and ask that you sign a pledge to review and reform use of force for Vancouver police: https://www.obama.org/mayor-pledge/